aesadde/aesadde.github.io/index.md

 Computer Science at Oxford University where I focused Functional Programming and got interested in Machine Learning.

-I am currently interested in these areas as well as more general software engineering.
+I am interested in these areas as well as general software engineering.
 I am always looking for opportunities to further my technical abilities and gain managerial skills.
 Feel free to <a href="mailto:albertosadde@gmail.com">contact me</a>.